- International Fees

 - No prerequisites are required for this course.

 Below is one offering of TMGT 7123 for the Winter 2024 term.

 Tue Jan 23 - Tue Feb 20 (5 weeks)

 - Domestic fees $360.61International fees are typically three times the amount of domestic fees.

 - Internet delivery format.

 - Important course information will be sent to you prior to your course start date.
 Check your myBCIT email account to access this information.

-This course has in-person on-campus classroom sessions.
-Be sure to sign in to the Learning Hub prior to your first session so you know how to attend.
+Mandatory virtual classroom sessions are on Tuesdays from 1830 to 2130 (PST).
+Be sure to sign in to The Learning Hub prior to your first session so you know how to attend.
 This course forms part of the Bachelor of Technology in TECHNOLOGY MANAGEMENT degree program.
 All course material is available on The Learning Hub for downloading.
 Instructions for course readings will be released at the discretion of your instructor on The Learning Hub course instance.
 You may proceed to register for this course online, or by contacting Student Information and Enrollment Services (SIES) at 604-434-1610 or 1-866-434-1610 Toll-Free (Canada and US only).